michmattera/vet-seed/README.md

 The ideal user demographic for this program are:
 - Veterinarians
-- People with basic information on BCS to calculate calories per day for their dog
+- People with basic information on BCS to calculate how many calories per day to give dog

 ### User goals